Tips for Reducing the Risk of Dementia

 1. Stay Physically Active

 Regular physical activity has numerous benefits for overall health, including brain health.
 Exercise increases blood flow to the brain, reduces inflammation, and promotes the growth of new brain cells.
 Aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week.
-Activities like walking, swimming, and dancing are excellent options to keep your brain and body active.
+Activities such as walking, swimming, and dancing are excellent options to keep both your brain and body active.

 2. Maintain a Healthy Diet